Goulash Soup

 Satiety and Feelings

-Apple pie provides quick energy from sugars and fats.
+Fruit tarts provides quick energy from sugars and fats.
 The fiber content helps moderately with fullness, but the high sugar and fat may cause cravings soon after eating.

 What does 100 g look like?